1Robert1Business1/RobotAvatarDissertation/README.md

 The project demonstrated how advanced AI can be combined with expressive visual design to create engaging, responsive avatars.
 It was awarded a Distinction, and it highlighted my ability to deliver a complex, multidisciplinary project from concept through to deployment, with both technical and user-focused outcomes.

-Some Images as well as the Unity software aspect have not been included due to Privacy reasons, but the results can still be produced by replacing certain images.
-For explanation of the work, seek out the dissertation PDF.
+Some Images, as well as the Unity software aspec,t have not been included due to Privacy reasons, but the results can still be produced by reading the dissertation PDF.